seohuibae/bis525_midterm_project/README.md

 # BiS525 Brain Dynamics Term project 2019
 KAIST bis525 midterm project

-### project description
+### description
-We are supposed to provide you with time series of EEG (electroencephalogram) recorded from patients with panic disorder (3 sets) (class website or by emails) and age-matched healthy subjects (3 sets).
+- We are supposed to provide you with time series of EEG (electroencephalogram) recorded from patients with panic disorder (3 sets) (class website or by emails) and age-matched healthy subjects (3 sets).
 They are measured in microvolts and represent measurements taken at the sampling frequency of 256Hz.
 The number of data points is about 15,360.